Four Stories is a literary series bridging Greater

 Boston’s nightlife and arts community (and now Osaka's and Tokyo's, too!).
 Each event is held in a club,

 bar, or lounge, and features appearances from some of the most acclaimed

 authors in the nation, all reading their work under a unified theme.

-It was founded and is run, in both Japan and the U.S., by the
+It was founded and is run in both Japan and the U.S. by the writer

 The idea: to bring writers and readers, intellectuals